-Back to whisky
+Back to whisky / Haig uniqueness

-The distillery was established back in 1824 by John Haig, of the Haig family.
-There's a wonderful combination of traditional whisky production methods that go back two centuries and also some incredibly advanced technical innovations that have been pioneered since it was first built.
+The distillery at Cameronbridge was established back in 1824 by John Haig, of the Haig family.
+There's a wonderful combination of traditional whisky production methods that go back two centuries and some incredibly advanced technical innovations that have been pioneered since it was first built.
 Someone visiting would see a combination of traditional buildings and cutting-edge technologies.
 They would also bump into some of the most talented and skilled whisky makers in Scotland.